About Los Angeles Audubon Society

 Following are some of the benefits of Los Angeles Audubon Society ...

-The Western Tanager, is the chapter newsletter of Los Angeles Audubon Society.
-Published online in PDF format 6 times a year, Sept/Oct, Nov/Dec, Jan/Feb, Mar/Apr, May/June, July/Aug, each issue of this publication features beautiful photography, provocative articles, and calendar of events and activities.
+OUR CHAPTER NEWSLETTER—The Western Tanager, is the chapter newsletter of Los Angeles Audubon Society.
+Published online only in PDF format 6 times a year, Sept/Oct, Nov/Dec, Jan/Feb, Mar/Apr, May/June, July/Aug, each issue of this publication features beautiful photography, provocative articles, and calendar of events and activities.

-Los Angeles Audubon's free or low-cost field trips and bird walks are great for the beginning to advanced bird watcher.
+RECREATION—Los Angeles Audubon's free or low-cost field trips and bird walks are great for the beginning to advanced bird watcher.
 Join us at the beach, in the mountains, and places in between.
-If you are looking for an extended getaway, our international trips to exotic places such as Costa Rica, Kenya and Thailand may be just the thing you need.

 For deep water trips on the Condor Express out of Santa Barbara, contact Terry or Sea Landing in Santa Barbara at (805) 882-0088.